 School meals are available to all pupils at a cost of £2.30 a day.
 School meals are cooked on the premises and usually consist of a choice between two main dishes, a hot meal or a salad, and a traditional pudding or fruit or yoghurt.
 Special diets can be catered for.
 Please send dinner money into school on the first day of the week in a sealed and named envelope.
 Dinner money can be paid termly/half termly, if you prefer, but must be paid in advance.
 If paying by cheque, please make it payable to ‘Hillside Special School’.

-Some parents/carers may prefer to send a packed lunch and some pupils will come with their gastro feed.
+Some families may prefer to send a packed lunch and some pupils will come with their gastro feed.

 Some pupils may be entitled to receive Free School Meals.
 To find out if you qualify and to apply please go to www.suffolk.gov.uk/freeschoolmealswhere you will find more information.
 To apply click on the green ‘Start’ button.
 If you need any assistance with this please contact our school office.

 Universal Infant Free School Meals (UIFSM)

-The school does not receive any Pupil Premium funding for pupils receiving a school meal under the UIFSM scheme unless parents have applied for ‘Free School Meal’ status as above.
+However, the school does not receive any Pupil Premium Grant funding for pupils receiving a school meal under the UIFSM scheme unless parents have applied for ‘Free School Meal’ status as above.
 So if you think your child may be entitled, please still apply.

 *NB.
 A cash alternative is not available for those pupils not taking a school lunch under the UIFSM scheme.